Bumblefoot Chicken Picture

 • Trim the sharp points on roosts to prevent injuries when birds land on them to sleep or rest.

-• Provide a clean, comfortable place for chickens to sleep free from drafts and be raised off the ground.
+• Ensure that you provide a clean, comfortable place for chickens to sleep that is free from drafts and raise them off the ground.

 • Ensure there is no debris or sharp objects in chicken fencing that can injure their feet.